-Guide to Neil Island
+Guide to Neil Island (Shaheed Dweep)

-Why visit / Highlights
+Why visit - Neil Island Highlights

 Sitapur beach - the sunrise point, Neil Island

-Sitapur beach - the sunrise point
+Sitapur beach - the sunrise point on Neil Island

 Sitapur beach is the beach to visit around low tide.
-During high tide you will not be able to climb over the rock.
+During high tide, you will not be able to climb over the rock.
 Thus plan to arrive before and depart after low tide.

-Ram Nagar beach
+Ram Nagar beach, Neil Island

 Ram Nagar beach is the beach to visit at high tide.
-During low tide you will not be able to swim there, as the rocky sea bed.
+During low tide, you will not be able to swim there, as the rocky sea bed.
 Thus plan to arrive before and depart after low tide.
 If you are strong swimmer, you can swim some 200m away into the sea, where the rocky bed drops into deep.
-Snorkeling is pretty fine there.
+Snorkelling is pretty fine there.
 Just time your return well, as at low tide the sea is too shallow to return safely.

-Neil Island Video
+Laxmanpur beach, Neil Island

-Laxmanpur beach (Lakshmanpur beach) - the sunset one
+Laxmanpur beach (Lakshmanpur beach) - the sunset one on Neil Island

-This beach is quiet the whole day, even around 4 p.m. there is almost no one there.
-However as sunset time nears, the invasion starts.
+This beach is quiet the whole day, even around 4 p.m., there is almost no one there.
+However, as sunset time nears, the invasion starts.
 It is quite amazing to see the hordes of mostly Indian tourists flocking to this westernmost point before sunset.

-Save for the human invasion before sunset, it is pleasant place to spend time.
+Save for the human invasion before sunset, it is a pleasant place to spend time.
 There are a few food stalls serving cheap Maggi soups and coconut water.
 Laxmanpur beach is the only beach around Andaman where we have seen this pleasant service.

 I found Snorkeling here a bit stressful.
-At lower tide, the rocky sea bottom is pretty neat to the sea level.
+At a lower tide, the rocky sea bottom is pretty neat to the sea level.
 Swimming was OK, but to go further away, I was afraid the water may be too shallow on my return.
-Thus plan your snorkeling visit to Laxmanpur beach around high tide.
+Thus plan your snorkelling visit to Laxmanpur beach around high tide.

 Getting to Neil by Ships